 Source #1: Existing Relationships

 Our international relocation experts have 10+ and even 20+ years in the business.
-During that time, they’ve formed relationships with local moving companies all over the globe.
+Over time, they’ve built strong relationships with local international movers who consistently deliver high-quality service.

 They know, for example, the best company to work with for a high-touch, high-level move to Paris or which moving company they can trust to handle a shipment headed for a tiny island in Greece.
 They’ve personally worked with companies all over the globe, including Asia, South America, Australia—and beyond.